 Con: Show Your Hand To Competitors

-Listing your prices might make you feel like you’re vulnerable to the competition, but cost is something customers look for.
+Listing your prices might make you feel like you’re vulnerable to the competition, but the cost is something customers look for.
 Of course, you can always take the approach of only showing prices after an item is added to the cart.
 Customers could be annoyed with the extra step as they prefer a simple checkout process, but competitors won’t be aware of your pricing and won’t be able to undercut you as easily.

 Pro: Build Trust